jeraldg/leadership-mod/README.md

 This project is an adaptation of [Netflix's movie Black Mirror: Bandersnatch](https://www.netflix.com/sg/title/80988062) and I did this project to showcase a live scenario of leadership in university, where anyone can step up to be a leader at any phase of leadership

+## Live Website

+The project is live at leadersnatch.tk

 ## Setup

 ### Project setup